Entrapment Law Attorney Santa Rosa

 - By proving that a government agent encouraged the crime in such a way that it created a risk that a person not inclined to commit the crime would commit it.

 Prosecutors can counter an entrapment defense by showing, beyond a reasonable doubt, that the defendant was predisposed to commit the criminal act before government agents gave him the idea.
 This is typically proven by showing the defendant’s involvement in prior criminal conduct similar to the crime he’s now charged with.

 Entrapment is most often claimed in government sting operations that involve drug dealing, bribery, or sex offenses, but it depends on the circumstances.
-An experienced Santa Rosa Entrapment Law Lawyer at the Law Office of Carolyn Vandyk we can help determine if entrapment should be a part of your defense strategy.
+An experienced Santa Rosa Entrapment Law Lawyer at Vandyk Law we can help determine if entrapment should be a part of your defense strategy.